pankaj139/system-design-interview-solutions/cdn_system_design.md

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** DNS resolution → Edge server selection → Cache check → Origin fetch if miss → Content delivery to user.
+**Answer:** * DNS resolution → Edge server selection → Cache check → Origin fetch if miss → Content delivery to user.

 </details>

+#### Intermediate Level

-**Q4:** How would you design a CDN that needs to handle 1 billion requests per day?
+**Q1:** How would you design a CDN that needs to handle 1 billion requests per day?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Global edge network, multi-tier caching, intelligent routing, and distributed architecture across multiple regions.
+**Answer:** * Global edge network, multi-tier caching, intelligent routing, and distributed architecture across multiple regions.

 </details>

-**Q5:** What happens when a CDN edge server goes down?
+**Q2:** What happens when a CDN edge server goes down?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Automatic failover to nearby edge servers, health monitoring, and dynamic traffic routing to maintain service.
+**Answer:** * Automatic failover to nearby edge servers, health monitoring, and dynamic traffic routing to maintain service.

 </details>

-**Q6:** How would you handle the case where content is not cached at the edge?
+**Q3:** How would you handle the case where content is not cached at the edge?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Origin server fallback, cache warming strategies, and intelligent content preloading based on usage patterns.
+**Answer:** * Origin server fallback, cache warming strategies, and intelligent content preloading based on usage patterns.

 </details>

+#### Advanced Level

-**Q7:** Design a CDN that needs to support real-time video streaming with adaptive bitrate.
+**Q1:** Design a CDN that needs to support real-time video streaming with adaptive bitrate.

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Edge video processing, adaptive streaming protocols, bandwidth optimization, and intelligent content routing.
+**Answer:** * Edge video processing, adaptive streaming protocols, bandwidth optimization, and intelligent content routing.

 </details>

-**Q8:** How would you handle a CDN that needs to work across multiple data centers?
+**Q2:** How would you handle a CDN that needs to work across multiple data centers?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Multi-region deployment, cross-region caching, traffic distribution, and global load balancing.
+**Answer:** * Multi-region deployment, cross-region caching, traffic distribution, and global load balancing.

 </details>

-**Q9:** What happens if your origin server goes down during peak traffic?
+**Q3:** What happens if your origin server goes down during peak traffic?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Edge server caching, content replication, failover mechanisms, and graceful degradation strategies.
+**Answer:** * Edge server caching, content replication, failover mechanisms, and graceful degradation strategies.

 </details>

+#### System Design Deep Dive

-**Q10:** How would you design a CDN that needs to support custom domains and enterprise features?
+**Q1:** How would you design a CDN that needs to support custom domains and enterprise features?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** SSL certificate management, custom domain routing, enterprise security policies, and advanced analytics.
+**Answer:** * SSL certificate management, custom domain routing, enterprise security policies, and advanced analytics.

 </details>